-Content localization — For major events, it’s critical to supply users with appropriate regional variations including audio tracks, closed captioning, and subtitles.
+Content localization — For major events, it’s critical to supply users with appropriate regional variations, including audio tracks, closed captioning, and subtitles.

-As covered in part 1 of this blog series, a live or VOD feed is ingested, encoded and packaged by our Slicer software application.
+As covered in part 1 of this blog series, a live or VOD feed is ingested, encoded, and packaged by our Slicer software application.
 Ad boundaries may be inserted to enable content owners to customize the viewer’s experience.
 As ads are ingested, they are also processed through a Slicer running in the cloud for a more broadcast-like playback experience.

 When the Slicer starts ingesting the live or VOD stream, it continually communicates with our backend infrastructure, keeping the database updated about how many segments are available.
 Manifest servers use that data to personalize the experience for each viewer.
 When a player requests a stream, the manifest server determines which video and audio segments should be listed in the manifest file, which acts as a playlist.
-The ability to change or customize the manifest dynamically, at a per-user level, is what makes it possible to tailor the viewing experience.
+The ability to dynamically change or customize the manifest at a per-user level makes it possible to tailor the viewing experience.
 In the case of live video, a new manifest is requested every few seconds, allowing adjustments to be applied dynamically by manifest servers as viewing conditions change.